Publishing with GitHub Actions

 The id-token: write permission lets the action request a GitHub OIDC token.
 The token is scoped to the workflow run and expires quickly.

-GitHub Release Workflow
+GitHub Release Workflows

 name: OpenUPM